Hanxian97/Hanxian97.github.io/_pages/about.md

 **News**

+2025/08: Our paper, ["You Only Use Reactive Attention Slice When Retrieving From Long Context"](https://arxiv.org/pdf/2409.13695), is accepted to EMNLP 2025 Findings!

 2025/05: Our paper, ["OrcaLoca: An LLM Agent Framework for Software Issue Localization"](https://arxiv.org/pdf/2502.00350), is accepted to ICML 2025!
 Try OrcaLoca [here](https://github.com/fishmingyu/OrcaLoca).

 2025/02: Our paper, ["MAGE: A Multi-Agent Engine for Automated RTL Code Generation"](https://arxiv.org/pdf/2412.07822), is accepted to the Design Automation Conference (DAC) 2025!
 Try MAGE [here](https://github.com/stable-lab/MAGE).